alperefesahin/Piva-Timer/README.md

 [![Codemagic build status](https://api.codemagic.io/apps/6252bf270f76ba1786d959b5/6252bf270f76ba1786d959b4/status_badge.svg)](https://codemagic.io/apps/6252bf270f76ba1786d959b5/6252bf270f76ba1786d959b4/latest_build)
 ### What you can do with Piva Timer?
-Let's think about you are student, or worker, it does not matter.
-It's common that almost every people when they work, they set time to evaluate their worked time.
-Piva supply this to you via Flutter.
-You just have to set time, and that's it.
-When the time is up, it will send notification to you, even foreground and background (locked phone, switching apps, etc.).
+Let's think about whether you are a student or a worker, it does not matter.
+It's common that almost every person when they work, set time to evaluate their work time.
+Piva supplies this to you via Flutter.
+You just have to set a time, and that's it.
+When the time is up, it will send notifications to you, even foreground and background (locked phone, switching apps, etc.).

-Also If you need to multiple language, you can easily implement it, via localization folder (right now app has 2 langauges, Turkish, and English).
+Also If you need multiple languages, you can easily implement them, via the localization folder (right now the app has 2 languages, Turkish, and English).

 Simple, but useful.